 After a long courtship in which the future Saint struggled to convince Francesca’s parents that he was a suitable husband – he was employed as a manure-carrier, one of the lowliest professions in feudal Italy –he was finally engaged to be married.

-But marital bliss was not to be had for poor Faustino, for soon after the engagement he found his lovely bride-to-be fellating the village bad boy, Giuseppino, who was in possession of a really fucking awesome souped up donkey and a pair of leather breeches, bad boy symbols of the era.
+But marital bliss was not to be had for poor Faustino, for soon after the engagement he found his lovely bride-to-be up in the hay loft, fellating the village bad boy, Giuseppino, who was in possession of a really fucking awesome souped up donkey and a pair of leather breeches, bad boy symbols of the era.